aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-epub/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to EPUB via C++" h2="Parse JSON to EPUB within C++ applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format and is easy for humans to read and write.
+On the other hand, EPUB (Electronic Publication) is a free and open e-book standard by the International Digital Publishing Forum (IDPF).
+It is designed for reflowable content, meaning that the text display can be optimized for the particular display device used by the reader.
+Therefore, it is necessary to convert JSON to EPUB in order to make the data readable on different devices.

+<h2>How Aspose.Total helps for json to epub conversion</h2>
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within their C++ applications.
+It includes APIs for manipulating PDF, Excel, Word, PowerPoint, Outlook, Project, Visio, Email, Barcode, OCR, HTML, and many more.
+It also includes APIs for manipulating images, diagrams, and 3D models.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can parse JSON to EPUB within your C++ applications in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can export JSON to PDF.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cppp/), you can convert PDF to EPUB.
+Using Aspose.Total for C++, you can easily parse JSON to EPUB within your C++ applications in two simple steps.
+Firstly, by using Aspose.Cells for C++, you can export JSON to PDF.
+After that, by using Aspose.Words for C++, you can convert PDF to EPUB.
+Aspose.Cells for C++ is a powerful spreadsheet processing API that enables developers to create, manipulate, convert, and print spreadsheets without using Microsoft Excel.
+Aspose.Words for C++ is a powerful word processing API that enables developers to create, manipulate, convert, and print documents without using Microsoft Word.

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating PDF, Excel, Word, PowerPoint, Outlook, Project, Visio, Email, Barcode, OCR, HTML, and many more.
+It also includes APIs for manipulating images, diagrams, and 3D models.
+With Aspose.Total for C++, you can easily parse JSON to EPUB within your C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}